 Wimbledon Film Club

 Screenings are on selected Tuesday evenings from September to June or July.
-See our website for details on the current programme.
-Doors open at 8pm and films start at 8.30pm.
-We provide film notes on the night.
-Carers are eligible for free tickets if arranged in advance and the cinema can provide 2 wheelchair spaces on notice (contact info@wimbledonfilmclub.co.uk to arrange).
+See our homepage for details on the current programme.
+Our screenings usually start at 8:30 pm.We provide film notes in advance (via email to all ticket buyers and with limited paper copies on the door).
+Carers are eligible for free tickets if arranged in advance.

-Wimbledon Film Club is a registered charity (ref: 1117750) run for the whole community by a committee of unpaid volunteers.
+Wimbledon Film Club is a registered charity run for the whole community by a committee of unpaid volunteers.
 We are an independent, inclusive and politically unaligned club.
 Our charitable objectives are to advance the education of the public in the knowledge, understanding and appreciation of the arts, particularly the art of film and allied visual techniques.
 We are a member of Cinema for All.

 For more information on our screenings, membership and ticket prices (members and non-members), please visit our website at wimbledonfilmclub.co.uk